pablojimenezmateo/kindle-wallpaper/README.md

 ![ScreenShot](https://raw.github.com/gef3233/kindle-wallpaper/master/with_kindle.JPG)

 Do you use a Kindle and hope that the wallpapers could be more useful?
-Well, that has just changed, with this program you will display the weather and some task to do retrieved from Yahoo Weather and Google calendar!
+Well, that has just changed, with this program you will display the weather and some task to do retrieved from Open Weather and Google calendar!

 You can see a preview in the preview.png file